rsbondi/btcrpc-console/README.md

 ## Description
 A console for use in testing a bitcoin node via the rpc interface.
 Can be used instead of the bitcoin-cli or bitcoin-qt console.

+## Motivation
+I wanted to be able to learn the protocol, following the examples seemed difficult using the bitcoin-cli and setting environment variables or copy pasting the results into the next command.
+I found it challenging to keep track of everything.

+Also I like to work from my laptop out on the back porch, but find it impractical to run a full node on the laptop and keeping in sync when laptop is not always in use.

+This allows me to connect to my node remotely.
+Also I can enter the commands in a more friendly visible way, with everything in one place, the completion, argument help, and complete help on command available on hover.
+Additionally, the history is visible in the command editor, and re-running is easy

 ## Features
 ### Command Input
 * A multi line code editor for entering commands rather than a single line console input